OlaYZen/MSI-Downloader/README.md

 - `debug`: A boolean flag to enable/disable debug mode.
 When enabled, additional debug information will be logged to help with troubleshooting.

-- `old`: A boolean flag to enable or disable the use of the .Old folder for storing previous versions of downloaded applications.

 ### Date Configuration
 ---